 Reversal of the anticoagulation caused by warfarin or new oral anticoagulants should be based on current institution-specific guidelines that are under constant revision.

 Understanding the need for a thorough evaluation and aggressive resuscitation of the injured geriatric patient is instrumental in improving outcomes.

 Undertriage of geriatric trauma patients at risk for moderate to severe injury is a major problem and often begins during the pre-hospital assessment.
 Studies have shown that patients treated at a trauma center have improved outcomes.
 Other studies found that compared with younger patients with similar injury severity scores (ISS) patients over 70 had a three-fold increase in mortality.
 Based on these and other studies, the American College of Surgeons’ triage criteria suggests patients age 55 years and above be considered for transport to a trauma center to receive their care.
 Also, geriatric trauma criteria have been implemented at the state level to address undertriage.

 These criteria help identify patients who would be more appropriately transported to a trauma center.
 Data on the use of geriatric trauma criteria suggest overall outcomes have improved.
-Pre-hospital providers must maintain a high clinical suspicion for serious injury, regardless of mechanism of injury.
+Pre-hospital providers must maintain a high clinical suspicion for serious injury, regardless of the mechanism of injury.

 Elder abuse is under-reported, and the incidence is rising.
 The prevalence of elder abuse in the United States is estimated to be about 10%.
 It can present in many ways, for example, physical, emotional, financial, sexual, and neglect.
 Physicians should maintain a high level of suspicion to identify those at risk.
 Those in immediate danger should be hospitalized.